On Z-compactifiability of manifolds: Proof of Theorem

-While Condition (\ref{Condition: M is homology manifold}) in \cite[Theorem 9.3A, p.
-137]{FQ90} does not explicitly state that $M$ is "without boundary", it should not be interpreted as applicable to manifolds with nonempty boundaries.
-Before giving counterexamples, let us recall the definition of an ANR homology manifold. \begin{definition} A metric space $Y$ is said to be an \emph{absolute neighborhood retract} (abbreviated as ANR) if, for each closed subset $A$ of a metric space $X$, every map $f: A \to Y$ has a continuous extension $F: U \to Y$ defined on some neighborhood $U$ of $A$ in $X$.
-Similarly, we say $Y$ is an \emph{absolute retract} (abbreviated as AR) if every map $f: A \to Y$ has a continuous extension. \end{definition}
+While Condition (\ref{Condition: M is homology manifold}) in Theorem \ref{Thm: FQ theorem} does not explicitly state that $M$ is "without boundary", it should not be interpreted as applicable to manifolds with nonempty boundaries.
+Before giving counterexamples, let us recall the definition of an ANR homology manifold.

 \begin{definition} A space $X$ is said to be a \emph{homology $n$-manifold with (possibly empty) boundary} provided $X$ can be written as the disjoint union of subsets $A$, $B$ such that \begin{enumerate}[(a)] \item for all $a \in A$, $H_*(X, X - \{a\};\mathbb{Z}) \cong H_*(\mathbb{R}^n,\mathbb{R}^n - \{0\};\mathbb{Z}),$ and \item for all $b \in B$, $H_*(X,X-\{b\};\mathbb{Z}) \cong 0,$ \end{enumerate} where $H_*(\cdot, \cdot;\mathbb{Z})$ denotes the singular relative homology with integral coefficients. \end{definition}